jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/arduino/instruction-loop-sample.md

 | 0x3ea   | f1 04       | cpc r15, r1                              | 1                         |
 | 0x3ec   | 69 f7       | brne .-38 (branch if not equal, to 0x3c8)| 2 if taken, 1 if not      |

-…and we get 20Air cycles per loop iteration.
+…and we get 20 Air cycles per loop iteration.
 This allows us to estimate the expected runtime of our program:

 > 3.000.000 [loop(s)] * 20 [cycles / loop] = 60.000.000 [cycles]<br>
 > 60.000.000 [cycles] / 16.000.000 [cycles / sec] = 3.75 [sec] = 3750 [ms]